sowsan/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/security-baseline-evolution.md

 The new best practices fall into two categories: Corporate IT (Hub) and Cloud Adoption (Spoke).

-**Establishing a corporate IT hub/spoke subscription to centralize the Security Baseline**: In this best practice, the existing governance capacity is wrapped by a [Hub Spoke Topology with Shared Services][shared-services], with a few key additions from the Cloud Governance team.
+**Establishing a corporate IT hub/spoke subscription to centralize the Security Baseline:** In this best practice, the existing governance capacity is wrapped by a [Hub Spoke Topology with Shared Services][shared-services], with a few key additions from the Cloud Governance team.

 1. Azure DevOps repository.
 Create a repository in Azure DevOps to store and version all relevant Azure Resource Manager templates and scripted configurations
 2. Hub-Spoke template.